Documentation

 You can now test the application you have built.

-The app testing will be executed on your smartphone because the android studio emulator environment does not allow you to use either Bluetooth or USB connexion.
+App testing is done on your smartphone because the Android Studio emulator cannot use Bluetooth or USB connexions.

 Enable Developer Settings